 Make sure to get the right ACH routing number from your bank’s website or customer service before making a transaction.
 This will help avoid any mistakes or issues during the transfer.

-- Bank Statement – View your bank statement to find the ACH routing number.
+- Check your bank statement – View your bank statement to find the ACH routing number.
 This number is usually located at the top or bottom of the document.

 1. Receiving Money Domestically